sshcomsec/privx-terraform/azure/README.md

 * PrivX Server :  Centos8 AMI used for this VM and PrivX installation and configuration are being done as post build steps.

 * ssh_user : Username `centos` can be used for ssh to virtual machine

+* PrivX Web : An additional VM will spin, PrivX Carrier and PrivX Web Proxy installation will be done if value for `enable_web` set to `true` (default: false)

 ## Pre-requisites : Install/Configure Azure and Terraform and update variables